Drought

 Why do water companies sometimes have to restrict water supplies?

-Water supply restrictions on non-essential use such as hosepipe bans do not necessarily mean that a company is failing its customers.
-They are used as part of drought plans to make sure that essential supplies are protected during exceptional circumstances.
+Water supply restrictions on non-essential use, including hosepipe bans, are important measures that are taken as part of broader drought plans to make sure that essential supplies are protected during .

 Why don’t companies address leakage instead?

-Find out more about the progress water companies are making on cutting leaks
+Find out more about reducing leakage in the water industry.

 What can I do to help save water?